 Turkey Tortilla Wrap with Avocado Cream

-- 1/2 of a ripe avocado
+- ½ ripe avocado

-- 2-3 tablespoons non-fat plain yogurt ( I use Chobani)
+- 2-3 tablespoons plain Greek yogurt

 - 2 teaspoons fresh lemon juice

-- pinch of salt and pepper
+- a pinch of salt and pepper

-- 4 ounces slice deli-style turkey, nitrate-free
+- 4 ounces slice deli-style turkey nitrate-free

-- 1 large or 2 small roma tomatoes, thinly sliced crosswise
+- 1 large or 2 small roma tomatoes thinly sliced crosswise

 - In a food processor, puree the avocado, yogurt, lemon juice, salt and pepper until smooth.
 If you don’t have a food processor, mash the avocado well and mix with the yogurt until smooth and creamy.
 Set aside.